Azure/autorest.typescript/README.md

 We recommend using a Node Version Manager (NVM) to install Node 10.x and manage your node versions.
 You can find them here [for Linux](https://github.com/nvm-sh/nvm/blob/master/README.md) or [for Windows](https://github.com/coreybutler/nvm-windows/releases/).

 ### Installing Dotnet 2.0
 [Here](https://dotnet.microsoft.com/en-us/download/dotnet/2.0) are the instructions on how to install Dotnet 2.0 SDK and Runtime.
-However, `Dotnet 2.1` can also be used on this project, since it has support for version 2.
+However, `Dotnet 2.1` can also be used on this project since it has support for version 2.

 For Linux, there are some extra steps needed.
 [The docs](https://docs.microsoft.com/en-us/dotnet/core/install/linux?WT.mc_id=dotnet-35129-website) do not have the exact scripts to install version `2.0` nor `2.1`.
 You can use the scripts provided there, but be sure to change the versions on it, for example, `dotnet-sdk-6.0` -> `dotnet-sdk-2.1` and `dotnet-runtime-6.0` -> `dotnet-runtime-2.1`.

-Here is an example on how to install Dotnet 2.1 in Ubuntu 20.04:
+Here is an example of how to install Dotnet 2.1 in Ubuntu 20.04:
 ```
 wget https://packages.microsoft.com/config/ubuntu/20.04/packages-microsoft-prod.deb -O packages-microsoft-prod.deb
 sudo dpkg -i packages-microsoft-prod.deb